OpenRoberta/docker/README.md

 # Operating Instructions for the Test and Prod Server

 For developing the lab, we use a test server, which serves many different instances of the openroberta lab server.
 Our prod server runs the prod version of the openroberta lab server.
-They are setup in the same way.
+They are set up in the same way.
 The following text describes the test server setup (the prod setup is the same, but uses a server named `master` only).

 ## Directory structure

 The template for our framework is contained in directory `Docker/openroberta`.
 It contains the directories

-- conf - contains an example of an nginx and an apache2 configuration and directories used to generate docker images for the db and the lab server
+- conf - contains an example of a nginx and an apache2 configuration and directories used to generate docker images for the db and the lab server

 - scripts - contains shell scripts to administrate the framework.
 The main script is `run.sh`.
 Call it without parameters to get help. the directory `helper` contains scripts, that are sourced from `run.sh` and do the "real" work.